bretton/ephemeral.services/docs/handbook/10-backups.md

 great peers could become even more important.
 ```

-To-do: update this with the new LND backup procedure once it goes live
+To-do: update this with the new LND backup procedure and associated helper scripts

 ## Process